jakes-space/firetender/README.md

 await newPizza.write();
 ```

-If we don't care what the doc ID is, we can pass in a collection reference
+If we don't care about the doc ID, we can pass in a collection reference (e.g.,
-(e.g., `collection(db, "pizza-menu")`) rather than the doc ref.
+`collection(db, "pizza-menu")`).
+Firestore will assign a random ID.

 ### Read and modify a document